QuasiIdeas/BunchOfQuasiIdeas/Time capsule project.md

 ## Requirements for LLM system (information from google's Bard)
  At least 4 CPUs and 16 GB of memory for generating text <br/>
  Training dataset that includes 50 million wikipedia articles in over 300 languages and 2048 books<br/>

+## Stable microscopic wormholes
+According to John Cramer's interpretation of quantum physics, you can use wormholes accelerated to the speed of light to transmit information over very long distances.
+For example, in 59 days such a system can travel 1200 light years and your message can reach even very distant stars in a short time.
+If there is no  chronology protection, as put forward by Stephen Hawking, then you can create a time machine using microscopic wormholes and particle accelerators.
+Perhabs we can send messages to a distant stars using that kind of devices.
+But as Steven Hawking mention this maybe not a very good idea if we consider the posibility of existance of grabby aliens, advanced civilasations that is on the third level of Kardashev scale.

 # Communication time capsules with a base on Mars.
 A future option is possible in which the base on Mars will exist, and there will be no civilization on Earth.